National Registry of Evidence-Based Programs and Practices: Submission process

-Once reviewed and added to the Registry, interventions are invited to undergo a new review four or five years after their initial review.
+Once reviewed and added to the Registry, interventions were invited to undergo a new review four or five years after their initial review.

 Review process

-The NREPP review process consists of two parallel and simultaneous review tracks, one that looks at the intervention's Quality of Research (QOR) and another that looks at the intervention's Readiness for Dissemination (RFD).
-The materials used in a QOR review are generally published research articles, although unpublished final evaluation reports can also be included.
-The materials used in an RFD review include implementation materials and process documentation, such as manuals, curricula, training materials, and written quality assurance procedures.
+The NREPP review process consisted of two parallel and simultaneous review tracks, one for the intervention's Quality of Research (QOR) and another for the intervention's Readiness for Dissemination (RFD).
+The materials used in a QOR review are generally published research articles, although unpublished final evaluation reports could also be included.
+The materials used in an RFD review included implementation materials and process documentation, such as manuals, curricula, training materials, and written quality assurance procedures.

-The reviews are conducted by expert consultants who have received training on NREPP's review process and rating criteria.
-Two QOR and two RFD reviewers are assigned to each review.
-Reviewers work independently, rating the same materials.
-Their ratings are averaged to generate final scores.
+The reviews were conducted by expert consultants who had received training on NREPP's review process and rating criteria.
+Two QOR and two RFD reviewers were assigned to each review.
+Reviewers worked independently, rating the same materials.
+Their ratings were averaged to generate final scores.

-While the review process is ongoing, NREPP staff work with the intervention's representatives to collect descriptive information about the intervention, such as the program goals, types of populations served, and implementation history.
+While the review process was ongoing, NREPP staff worked with the intervention's representatives to collect descriptive information about the intervention, such as the program goals, types of populations served, and implementation history.

-The QOR ratings, given on a scale of 0.0 to 4.0, indicate the strength of the evidence supporting the outcomes of the intervention.
-Higher scores indicate stronger, more compelling evidence.
-Each outcome is rated separately because interventions may target multiple outcomes (e.g., alcohol use, marijuana use, behavior problems in school), and the evidence supporting the different outcomes may vary.
-The QOR rating criteria are:
+The QOR ratings on a scale of 0.0 to 4.0, indicated the strength of the evidence supporting the outcomes of the intervention.
+Higher scores indicated stronger, more compelling evidence.
+Each outcome was rated separately because interventions could target multiple outcomes (e.g., alcohol use, marijuana use, behavior problems in school), and the evidence supporting the different outcomes could vary.
+The QOR rating criteria were: